akornatskyy/wheezy.caching/doc/index.rst

 * `python-memcached`_ - Pure Python `memcached`_ client.
 * `pylibmc`_ - Quick and small `memcached`_ client for Python written in C.

-It introduces idea of *cache dependency* (effectively invalidate dependent cache items) and other cache related algorithms.
+It introduces the idea of *cache dependency* (effectively invalidate dependent cache items) and other cache related algorithms.

 It is optimized for performance, well tested and documented.